shawlab-moffitt/CSEminer-manuscript/README.md

 ```
 # 2. Custom Procedure to Perform Exon Scoring and Annotation
-## 2.1.
-Downloading of the references and input files.
-## 2.2.
-Calculate the Exon Enrichment Scores.
-## 2.3.
-Merge Exon Scores from Solid and Brain Tumors.
-## 2.4.
-Annotate Putatively Spliced Exons.
+Contains scripts for 1) Downloading of the references and input files.
+2) Calculate the Exon Enrichment Scores.
+3) Merge Exon Scores from Solid and Brain Tumors.
+4) Annotate Putatively Spliced Exons.

 # 2.1 Setting up the user environment
 Procedure to download the required files.